Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: The Proposed Method

-Inspired by the classic ``dropout'' learning trick \citep{srivastava2014dropout} and the recently proposed MAE autoencoder \citep{he2022masked}, we design a simple feature augmentation approach termed ``random PCR dropout'' for realizing higher generalization capacity.
-In specific, when training, all tokens in the tensor $\mathfrak{T}_{\mathbf{w}}$ defined in Equation~\ref{equ:input_tensor} is randomly reset as

-where again $\tau$ denotes the random variable sampled from the uniform distribution $[0, 1]$; $\alpha$ is the constant controlling the frequency of the reset operation.
-We found this data augmentation also benefit to the final performance in the experiment part of this paper Section~\ref{subsec:Ablation_study}.
+where $\tau$ is a random variable sampled from the uniform distribution $[0, 1]$; $\beta$ is the constant controlling the frequency of the reset operation; $\mathbf{g} \in \hanxiR^{d_f}$ denotes a Gaussian noise vector; $\kappa \in [0, 1]$ is a small constant for residual jittering.